OUR 5 PILLARS OF SUSTAINABILITY

 We believe this is the first step to real change in the fashion industry.

-On our website, you can find a cost breakdown with details on fair wages, material sourcing, supplier information and other costs involved in getting the product to you.
+On our website, you can find a cost breakdown with details on fair wages, material sourcing, supplier information, and other costs involved in getting the product to you.
+As our factory base expands, we're working to provide more detail.

 Companies should be held accountable, and consumers should have the power to support brands based on their values.